DavoodGhanbarpour/shieldHub/README.md

 - [ ] Servers management
 - [ ] Connect configs to Kafka Panel
 - [ ] Connect server status to Kafka Panel

+### Contribution
+Yes!
+Any help would be appreciated ♥